-Australia Awards – Africa offers support to all women, particularly those who may face difficult circumstances or barriers to their full participation in the program.
-This support is offered at all award stages: pre-mobilisation, on-Award and post-award .
-Women who think they may need support should discuss their requirements with their Palladium Alumni officer early in the process.
+Australia Awards offers support to all women, particularly those who may face difficult circumstances or barriers to their full participation in the program.
+This support is offered at all award stages.
+Women who believe that they may need support should discuss their requirements with their Palladium Alumni officer early in the process.
 In addition, they should contact Social.firstname.lastname@example.org.
 For more information on the support provided to women, go to “Approach to Gender Equality”.

 The Australian Government’s strategies Promoting Opportunities for All: Gender Equality and Women’s Empowerment and Australian Aid: Promoting Prosperity, Reducing Poverty, Enhancing Stability provide a framework that ensures equal opportunities for women to participate in all Australian aid programs.
-Australia Awards – Africa is keen to ensure that women participate equally in the program and have equal opportunities to benefit from the Awards.
-Women are encouraged to apply and will be supported, as applicable, at all stages of the award, including at the selection stage, the on-Award stage and at the post-award stage.
+Australia Awards is keen to ensure that women participate equally in the program and have equal opportunities to benefit from Australia Awards.
+Women are encouraged to apply and will be supported, as applicable, at all stages of the scholarship.

-In addition, the Women in Leadership Network, which comprises female Alumni, has been established to support those women wishing to participate.
-The network also gives peer support to female Awardees.
-For more details, please email email@example.com
+In addition, the Women in Leadership Network, which comprises female alumni, has been established to support those women wishing to participate.
+The network also gives peer support to female scholars.
+For more details, please email email@example.com.

 For further information on disability inclusion at Australia Awards visit: